PROJECT-CDMATH/CDMATH/README.md

  - `python-dev`, `python-numpy` and `swig`, if you want to generate Python executables and libraries of CDMATH.
 Use the compilation option `-DCMAKE_CDMATH_SWIG=ON`.
  - `libcppunit-dev`, if you want to generate unit tests.
 Use the compilation option `-DCMAKE_CDMATH_TESTS=ON`.
  - `doxygen`, `graphviz` and `mscgen`, if you want to generate a nice documentation in `~/workspace/cdmath/cdmath_install/doc/`.
 Use the compilation option `-DCMAKE_CDMATH_DOCUMENTATION=ON`.
+ - `rpm`, if you want to generate RPM installation packages.
+Use the compilation option `-DCMAKE_CDMATH_PACKAGE=ON`.
-Some users reported that they need `valgrind-dev` and `numpy` on other systems (Fedora), but this has not been confirmed.
+Some users reported that they need `valgrind-dev` on other systems (Fedora), but this has not been confirmed.

 Create the suggested build and installation folders:
 * `cd ~/workspace/cdmath`